zarnasavaliya09/ZarnasBookStore/ZarnasBookStore/README.txt

 modify covettypecontroller and covertyperepository add a Product class in .DataAccess and make it public add reference of new Product in ApplicationDbContext.cs

+add midration to addProductToDb and create migration file name

+20230414155433_addProductToDb.cs
+and update the database
+review the Product table from SQL explorer